 - Make Cashew Cream: Make the cashew cream by blending cashews and plant milk in a high speed blender for about 30 seconds until smooth.

-- Add Tomatoes to Saucepan: Once the cherry tomatoes are cooked (the skins should be burst and starting to blister), remove from the oven and add to a large pot including all the juices.
+- Add Tomatoes to Saucepan: Once the tomatoes are cooked (the skins should be burst and starting to blister), remove from the oven and add to a large pot including all the juices.

 - Stir in Vegetable Stock & Basil: Add vegetable stock and turn heat to medium and bring to a gentle boil.
 Add basil and oregano.
 Remove from heat and use a hand held immersion blender (or alternatively, allow to cool for 20 minutes and pour into a high-speed blender) and blend until smooth.